The Illusion of Superposition? A Principled Analysis of Latent Thinking in Language Models: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In conclusion, our experiments provide consistent evidence against reasoning in superposition across two complementary settings.
+In conclusion, our experiments provide evidence as to when reasoning in superposition occurs and when it does not across three complementary settings.
 For Soft Thinking, off-the-shelf LLMs process superposed inputs nearly identically to discrete tokens: entropy profiles match, KL divergences approach zero, and cosine similarities exceed 0.99.
-For Coconut, a fine-tuned model achieves 96.6\% accuracy without any latent tokens, and entity-level probing reveals no step-by-step reasoning during latent computation.
+For fine-tuned Coconut, counterfactually removing the latent tokens from a fine-tuned model changes its predictions by at most 1.0\% across all considered model families, and entity-level probing reveals no step-by-step reasoning during latent computation.
+Finally, superposition only appears in from-scratch Coconut models: removing latents sharply hurts performance, and increasing depth does not induce shortcut learning, even at model sizes matching the pretrained GPT-2 used for fine-tuning.

 \paragraph{Why does superposition collapse in pretrained models?}

 As we argue above, this is not merely an inductive bias but a consequence of the pretraining objective: autoregressive training optimizes for discrete next-token prediction, creating representations that separate token identities.
 When presented with a superposed input, the model projects it onto the nearest discrete interpretation, precisely what the training objective rewards.
 Moreover, the Soft Thinking distribution $\prob_t$ is itself very peaky across steps (see \Cref{fig:top_tokens_visualization} and the entropy heatmaps in \Cref{app:st-details}), meaning the input is already near-discrete and there is little superposition to exploit in the first place.